JensKnipper/personal-blog/_posts/2021-02-16-greenmail-mock-mail-server-dev-setup.md

       - 3465:3465 # SMTPS
       - 3993:3993 # IMAPS
       - 3995:3995 # POP3S
+      - 8080:8080 # API
 {% endhighlight %}

 There are a few environment variables you can set to configure GreenMail.
 A good option is setting the logging to verbose.
 This way you can identify misconfigurations easily.
-All of the most common mail protocols are supported.
+All of the most common mail protocols and their SSL variants are supported.
+This includes SMTP, POP3 and IMAP.
 The ports have an offset of `3000` compared to the default port of the corresponding protocol.
 That's it, you are now able to use GreenMail in your application.

 Simply set `localhost` as the host and specify the port you want to connect to in your local environment's application properties.